MathePhysics/UROP-2022/README.md

 # Option Pricing with Machine Learning Methods

-*This is a repository for UROP summer 2022.*
+*This is a repository for UROP summer 2022, supervised by Mr. Akshunna S. Dogra and Prof. Jeroen Lamb.
+The code is based on the thesis Efficiently Pricing Financial Derivatives Using Neural Networks of Connor Tracy [link](https://github.com/Connor-Tracy/Neural-Network-Option_pricing)*
 &nbsp;

 <p align="center">